lmsch/revitalize-vws-app/README.md

 }
 ```

-`alert.reducer.js` is used to propagare messages throughout the app.
+`alert.reducer.js` is used to propagate messages throughout the app.

 ### Profile